China’s finely crafted web of digital surveillance for the Beijing Olympics has been years in the making

 How much of China’s surveillance apparatus will be targeted at athletes is hard to know.
 Beijing wants to project an image of transparency and has made clear it wants politics to be kept out of sports.
 But the country’s intensifying domestic controls, brazen arrests of foreign nationals and harassment of activists and journalists have given Western governments reason for concern.

-Security experts have urged anyone going to assume they will be monitored.
+Security experts have urged anyone going to the Games to assume they will be monitored.
 The U.S. Olympics and Paralympics committee, Britain, the Netherlands and Canada have advised athletes to consider taking measures such as using “burner” phones in Beijing to limit remote monitoring after they return home.

 The official Chinese My2022 smartphone app, used to track temperature and daily coronavirus tests, among other functions, was found to have a “simple but devastating flaw” in its protection of personal health and identification information, according to analysis by the Citizen Lab, a cybersecurity research project at the University of Toronto’s Munk School of Global Affairs & Public Policy.

-China said the accusations were “without evidence” and later added that, even if there were security flaws, they had now been fixed.
+China said the accusations were “without evidence” and later added that, even if there were security flaws, they have now been fixed.

 What steps can people take to thwart snooping?

-To limit surveillance risks during the Olympics, cybersecurity experts have suggested those traveling to Beijing bring special-purpose laptops and smartphones that can be wiped clean after leaving.
+To limit surveillance risks during the Olympics, cybersecurity experts have suggested that those traveling to Beijing bring special-purpose laptops and smartphones that can be wiped clean after leaving.

-Although Olympics officials have created a gap in the “great firewall” to allow attendees to use usually blocked platforms like WhatsApp and Twitter while in Beijing, some analysts recommend caution about logging into certain social media or email accounts while in China.
+Although Olympics officials have created a gap in the “great firewall” to allow attendees to use usually blocked platforms such as WhatsApp and Twitter while in Beijing, some analysts recommend caution about logging into certain social media or email accounts.
 Using a virtual private network can help mask a device’s identity and create a more secure connection to the Internet.

 But attempting to protect yourself from every dimension of Chinese surveillance would mean thinking like a “drug kingpin” trying evade the law, the psychological impact of which is probably the last thing athletes want during a major competition, said Wang, of Human Rights Watch.

-Lyric Li in Seoul and Pei Lin Wu in Taipei contributed to this report.
+Lyric Li in Seoul and Pei Lin Wu in Taipei, Taiwan, contributed to this report.